Cartoon Hangover

-Cartoon Hangover is a Frederator internet television channel and adult animation division, part of the YouTube Original Channel Initiative, launched in February 2012.
+Cartoon Hangover is a Frederator-operated YouTube channel and adult animation brand that launched in February 2012 as part of the YouTube Original Channel Initiative.
+The channel (along with Cartoon Hangover 2, Cartoon Hangover FRA, Cartoon Hangover ESP, Cartoon Hangover DEU, Cartoon Hangover POR, Cartoon Hangover NED, Cartoon Hangover ITA, and Cartoon Hangover Uncensored) is part of the Channel Frederator Network.

 Frederator produced two animated series exclusively for the Internet: Bravest Warriors, created by Pendleton Ward and Bee and PuppyCat, created by Natasha Allegri.
 Previously, they produced SuperFuckers, created by James Kochalka.
-Cartoon Hangover also hosts Frederator's fifth and sixth cartoon short incubators: Too Cool!
+Cartoon Hangover would also host Frederator's fifth and sixth cartoon short incubators: Too Cool!
 Cartoons, which was planned to feature 39 shorts but ended up releasing only 11 shorts, and GO!
 Cartoons, a joint venture with Sony Pictures Animation that launched on November 7, 2017.

-Cartoon Hangover, Cartoon Hangover 2, Cartoon Hangover FRA, Cartoon Hangover ESP, Cartoon Hangover DEU, Cartoon Hangover POR, Cartoon Hangover NED, Cartoon Hangover ITA, and Cartoon Hangover Uncensored are part of the Channel Frederator Network.
-In addition to YouTube, Cartoon Hangover was also available on VRV until December 2021.
+Cartoon Hangover was previously available on VRV (as "Cartoon Hangover Select") until December 2021.
+The YouTube channel would be inactive from 2019 until 2022, when a new trailer for Bee and PuppyCat: Lazy in Space was uploaded on August 12.

-From 2019 to 2022, the channel was inactive up until it uploaded a new trailer for Bee and PuppyCat: Lazy in Space on August 12, 2022.
+On May 11, 2023, Frederator launched the Cartoon Hangover Shots incubator program.

 Programming

 Bravest Warriors

-Bravest Warriors is an American animated web series created by Pendleton Ward and directed by Breehn Burns.
+Bravest Warriors is an American animated series created by Pendleton Ward and directed by Breehn Burns.
 Fred Seibert, Burns, and Will McRobb and Chris Viscardi serve as the series' executive producers.
 The series follows four warriors, Chris, Beth, Danny and Wallow as they travel across space, performing various acts of bravery.
 The series was launched on Cartoon Hangover's YouTube channel on November 8, 2012.

 The series is based on a pilot episode which originally aired as part of Random!
 Cartoons on Nicktoons in January 2009.
 The series has been dubbed in Spanish.
 Season 2 features several guest writers, including Invader Zim creator Jhonen Vasquez, Dinosaur Comics creator Ryan North, and creator of Nimona and She-Ra and the Princesses of Power, ND Stevenson.
 In February 2013, Robert Lloyd of the Los Angeles Times called Bravest Warriors his "favorite thing on the planet."
 The series ran for 4 seasons, but it is unknown if it will have a 5th season.
-On December 3rd 2019, popular character Catbug will receive a spinoff series.
+On December 3, 2019, popular character Catbug will receive a spinoff series.

 SuperF*ckers

-SuperF*ckers is an American adult animated web series created by James Kochalka and directed by Fran Krause.
+SuperF*ckers is an American adult animated series created by James Kochalka and directed by Fran Krause.
 Based on the comic of the same name, the series was launched on Cartoon Hangover's YouTube channel on YouTube on November 30, 2012.
 The series also features an uncensored version.
 The series ran until 2013.